-Meanwhile, world stocks surged and the euro jumped to a seven-week high against the dollar after European leaders agreed on a debt deal in Brussels aimed at resolving the two-year-old eurozone sovereign debt crisis.
+World stocks have surged and the euro jumped to a seven-week high against the dollar after European leaders agreed on a debt deal in Brussels aimed at resolving the two-year-old eurozone sovereign debt crisis.

-But investors reacted positively to details of the new plan, announced early on Thursday, which would increase the eurozone rescue fund to $1.4 trillion, implement a 50 per cent write-off for private bond-holders of Greek debt and recapitalise the region’s banks.
+Investors reacted positively to details of the plan, announced early on Thursday, which envisaged leveraging the eurozone rescue fund to $1.4 trillion, a 50 per cent write-off for private bond-holders of Greek debt and recapitalisation of the region’s banks.

 In France, where banks were considered especially vulnerable to a potential Greek default, the CAC index closed Thursday’s session up 6.28 per cent, while Germany’s DAX ended the day up 5.35 per cent and the UK’s FTSE gained 2.89 per cent.

-On Wall Street, the Dow Jones rose more than 2.86 per cent, while the Nasdaq went up 3.32 per cent.
+On Wall Street, the Dow Jones was up more than 2.86 per cent mid-session, while the Nasdaq was up 3.32 per cent.

 Banks led the way in Europe with several of the continent’s biggest institutions posting huge daily gains.

 France’s Societe Generale closed up 22.54 per cent, Credit Agricole was up 21.96 per cent and BNP Paribas gained 8.76 per cent.
 Germany’s Deutsche Bank was up 15.24 per cent, while the UK’s Barclays was up 7.13 per cent.

 For a full Q&A on the Eurozone debt crisis, and what is being